mdx-editor/editor/docs/jsx.md

 The JSX plugin allows you to process and associate custom editors with the JSX components in your markdown source - a capability enabled by [MDX](https://mdxjs.com/).
 The package includes a generic editor component, but you can also create your custom editors.
 The next example includes three JSX descriptors and an example of a custom editor that uses the `NestedLexicalEditor` component to edit the markdown contents of a JSX component.

+The JSX syntax also supports `{}` as a way to embed JavaScript expressions in your markdown.
+Out of the box, the plugin will enable a simple inline editor for the expressions, too.

 ```tsx
 const jsxComponentDescriptors: JsxComponentDescriptor[] = [
   {